About Coastal Foundry

 Coastal Foundry Company was founded as an aluminum foundry in 1947 in a garage in the back yard of the present premises and began by manufacturing lighting fixtures.

-Harold Gluckman purchased the foundry in 1978 and over the next 4 years added numerous new machines and equipment to keep up with the increase in production caused by the oil boom at that time.
+We’ve come a long way since then!
+Harold Gluckman purchased the foundry in 1978 and over the next 40 years added numerous new machines and equipment to keep up with the increase in production caused by the oil boom at that time.
 An automatic green sand regeneration system was one of the many items installed.

 In 1980, an additional 15,000 square feet of building was added and in 1988, the original old garage and wooden building was replaced with a new 10,000 square foot steel building..
 Brass and bronze were added to the range of metals poured and today Coastral Foundry manufactures castings in a number of different aluminum and copper based alloys.